by Ian Cooke-Tapia

 October is, apparently, when I make my best work.

-Perhaps it is a fact of the season: as time spent outdoors transitions from gardening and hammocks to a test of one’s ability to function without heat or light, the manic momentum made possible by summer must be channeled into something, anything!, before a wet and bone-cold winter zaps away any creative energy.
+Perhaps it is a fact of the season: as time spent outdoors transitions from gardening and hammocks to a test of one’s ability to function without heat or light, the manic momentum made possible by summer must be channelled into something, anything!, before a wet and bone-cold winter zaps away any creative energy.
 Perhaps it is something entirely different, but something does happen when greens give way to the reds and oranges of autumn.

-October has been, for the last two years, the month when my manic creative energy is suddenly channeled.
+October has been, for the last two years, the month when my manic creative energy is suddenly channelled.
 Mind you, this is in reaction to external forces, and that conversation about self-drive is an entirely different article altogether.
 These forces and their common denominators have less to do with the real subject of this little essay than with what they themselves have in common; limitations on theme and subject matter; challenges on what style means and what mine is and what it does; the design philosophy of limited time (deadline) as means to either force out the great ideas out of us like a wringed sponge, or to make them out of hammering a meh concept into shape with the hammer of labour.
 No, I am not talking about client briefs, but rather competitions – Awards!
 Celebrations of the best *insert sector*’s has to offer, and a little of self-serving back-patting.
 Coincidentally, it is in October when I decide to participate in these Awards (or at the very least when I remember to).

 For me, this all started around August or September 2016, when I became aware of the Nami Concours, a biennial competition sponsored by Nami Island that “aims to offer opportunities for illustrators to showcase their creative talents and raise the quality and standard of picture book illustration.”
 I have to say, in the argumentative superiority of hindsight, that it was successful.
 While very open-ended, the competition’s limitations (illustrations for picture books, visual narrative, textless) made me think how I could start to tell complex stories within a single image, as well as how I could tell them with fewer colours, fewer details, less… well, less work.
 Time was of the essence, of course.
 Orson Welles once declared: “The Enemy of art is the absence of limitation,” something I struggle to keep in mind and have to constantly come back to like someone who forgets the lines of a poem they love.
 Nami Concours was something I wanted to participate in, but the idea eluded me for a while.
 As I sit here writing these words, I am hard pressed to remember what gave birth to the character of Coyote, that concept that saw his first fully-fledged experience in the failed submission to this competition (their online system glitched and I was locked out).
 I digress.
 The result of those months of focused labour has been some of my most successful work, but as of today those illustrations have become the basis for a publishing contract and revenue in the form of prints.
 The original images, as these things go, are not what I would love to have on the final books, but they exist and I am now using them as a basis for something with more polish.
 Without the deadline, limits and even hope of winning the awards that the Nami Concours provided, Coyote wouldn’t exist.
 And, let’s be honest, humanity would be poorer for it.